 The Company reduces the emission of air, land and water pollutants by identifying, assessing and managing the waste generated during the production process.
 All of the hazardous waste generated by the Company is sent for treatment to the qualified agencies for handling hazardous waste, while the waste water generated in production is emitted to the sewage treatment station of the Company and then discharged after meeting the standards.
-In 2018, approximate 7,344 tons of waste water was treated and discharged and a total of 1.40 tons of hazardous solid waste was produced.
+In 2019, approximate 5,190 tons of waste water was treated and discharged, while no hazardous solid waste was produced.